drshahizan/software-engineering/proposal/submission/sec01/Systema/readme.md

 The student engagement system for university users will be made up of a client-server architecture with a web-based front-end and a back-end server that manages data storage, retrieval, and processing.
 The architecture will include the following layers:

-- Presentation layer: The user interface of the website will be created using HTML, CSS, and JavaScript in this layer.
-The user interface of the website will be built using the front-end framework ReactJS.
+- Presentation layer: The user interface of the website will be created and built using HTML, CSS, and JavaScript in this layer.

 - The application layer will handle user requests, conduct data processing, and return responses.
 The server-side technologies for processing user requests and data management will be PHP and Apache.